denmcca/MonitorReportSys/README.md

 mType protocol:</br>
 	Sending events</br>
-	251 sending to receiver 1: 251</br>
+	251 sending to receiver 1: 9</br>
-	257 sending to receiver 2: 257</br>
+	257 sending to receiver 2: 20</br>
-	997 sending to receiver 1: 997</br>
+	997 sending to receiver 1: 8</br>
-	997 sending to receiver 2: 1097</br>
+	997 sending to receiver 2: 20</br>
 	ACKing</br>
-	reciever 1 sending acknowledgement to 997: 998</br>
+	reciever 1 sending acknowledgement to 997: 7</br>
-	receiver 2 sending acknowledgement to 997: 1098</br>
+	receiver 2 sending acknowledgement to 997: 17</br>
 	Polling</br>
 	257 sending to and receiving from receiver 2: 256</br>
-	Handshaking</br>
-	251 handshake to receiver 1: 253</br>
-	251 handshake from receiver 1: 254</br>
-	257 handshake to receiver 2: 259</br>
-	257 handshake from receiver 2: 260</br>
-	997 handshake to receiver 1: 999</br>
-	997 handshake from receiver 1: 1000</br>
-	997 handshake to receiver 2: 1099</br>
-	997 handshake from receiver 2: 1100</br>
-	receiver 2 ready notification to receiver 1: 4</br>
+	receiver 2 ready notification to receiver 1: 1</br>
 	Shutting down</br>
-	251 to receiver 1 shutdown notification: 255</br>
-	257 to receiver 1 shutdown notification: 261</br>
-	997 to receiver 1 shutdown notification: 1001</br>
-	receiver 2 to receiver 1 shutdown notification: 6</br>
+	receiver 2 to receiver 1 shutdown notification: 12</br>

 Polling Mechanism (only for Sender 257):
 	Sender257 must send a message to the queue before it processes another number.
-As the sender processes the next number, receiver 2 upon self-termination will receive that message and change its message to "Terminating".
-After the sender finishes the processing the number, it will then pop the message from the queue and check the content of its message.
-	If it says "Terminating", then the sender must somehow disassociate itsef from sending any more to receiver 2, thus eliminating unnecessary messages to the queue, and potentially termination of sender.
+As the sender processes the next number, receiver 2 upon self- termination will receive	the polling message and change its message to "Terminating".
+After the sender finishes the processing the next number, it will then pop the polling message from the message queue and check the content of its message.
+If it says "Terminating", then the sender must disassociate itsef from sending any further messages to receiver 2, eliminating unnecessary messages to the queue and potentially terminate itself.

 	Pseudo code for 257 only:
 		send polling message with 256